yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Create Resource Group window, Tailspintoys-test is in the Resource group name box, and South Central US is in the Resource group location box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image47.png "Create Resource Group window")

-3. Once you have the resource group created, click the **Edit Parameters** button
+3. Once you have the resource group created, click the **Edit Parameters** button.

     ![In the Deploy to Resource Group window, the resource group has been created, and the Edit Parameters button is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image48.png "Deploy to Resource Group window")